Welcome to Our Blog Hiking Ontario's Bruce Trail

 Nature and birds on the Bruce Trail.

 Soon after, we were back on the top of the escarpment again – and took our third break for the day.
 Navigating the rocky terrain was quickly doing our legs in and draining us of energy.
 Thankful for the chance to take off our shoes and rest, we then pushed on, only to discover that depressingly the trail wove downhill, only to just as quickly turn and re-ascend the escarpment.
-In short order we then crossed a roadway, passed another side trail, and arrived at Campbell’s Hill.
+In short order, we then crossed a roadway, passed another side trail, and arrived at Campbell’s Hill.

 Leaving the forest behind, we now stood on the northern edge of the community of Eugenia, and thoroughly exhausted, we were sorely tempted to simply walk into town and be done for the day.
-But once again, stubbornness and the promise to walk the full length of the Bruce Trail pushed us on to our destination, now only 2 kilometers away along the path.
+But once again, stubbornness and the promise to walk the full length of the Bruce Trail pushed us on to our destination, now only 2 kilometres away along the path.

 Eugenia Falls Conservation Area

 Pushing on, we followed the road allowance of North St back into a dense forest.
-On the way we passed a stunning stone arch with no signs indicating its purpose or origins, before climbing to Eugenia Falls at the heart of Eugenia Falls Conservation Area.
+On the way, we passed a stunning stone arch with no signs indicating its purpose or origins, before climbing to Eugenia Falls at the heart of Eugenia Falls Conservation Area.

 Eugenia Falls BTC sign.

-As we traversed our final park for the day, we met an unassuming day-hiker who asked us about our own trek.
+As we traversed our final park for the day, we met an unassuming day hiker who asked us about our own trek.
 We told him about our many day hikes and End-to-End undertakings, as well as our hope of walking all the way from Niagara to Tobermory.
-Amid our description he stopped us and suddenly proclaimed that unless we did the Bruce Trail on a single thru-hike, that we should NOT consider ourselves real hikers or to have actually hiked it.
+Amid our description, he stopped us and suddenly proclaimed that unless we did the Bruce Trail on a single thru-hike, we should NOT consider ourselves real hikers or to have actually hiked it.
 According to him, only thru-hikes count.
 We were promptly told to give up and go home.
 Startlingly, he did not wait for a reply, but simply turned and walked away, leaving us stunned by his judgmental comments.
-Having spent so much time trekking north, and now having risked stealth camping on the Bruce for the first time ever. we came out concerned about what people might say to us – but this random encounter was never one we expected.
+Having spent so much time trekking north, and now having risked stealth camping on the Bruce for the first time ever.
+We came out concerned about what people might say to us – but this random encounter was never one we expected.

-Town of Eugenia
+Town of Eugenia Ontario

 Arriving at the Eugenia Soldiers War Memorial and Bruce Trail parking lot, we had reached our destination – the town of Eugenia.
 Tired and a little depressed by our recent encounter with a fellow hiker, we descended into town.
-Hungry, and regardless of our sweaty appearance and backpacks, we stopped first at the Flying Chestnut Kitchen to enjoy a fresh salad, a massive bowl of vegetables and pasta in addition to a couple of pints of well deserved cold beer.
+Hungry, and regardless of our sweaty appearance and backpacks, we stopped first at the Flying Chestnut Kitchen to enjoy a fresh salad, a massive bowl of vegetables and pasta in addition to a couple of pints of well-deserved cold beer.
 Afterwards, ready for sleep, we checked into our accommodations, cleaned up, showered, and were fortunate to be able to launder our clothes!

-While not an overly tough day of hiking, the combination of the reroutes, constant ascents and descents, as well as the heat of the day took its toll on us.
+While not an overly tough day of hiking, the combination of the reroutes, constant ascents and descents, as well as the heat of the day, took its toll on us.
 And so, with daylight still blazing outside, we nonetheless collapsed into bed with our bodies sore from being out of shape after a winter spent at desks.
-With 26 more kilometers of the Bruce Trail completed, we decided to “fix a logistical problem” and make tomorrow’s trek a loop back to Eugenia without our backpacks!
+With 26 more kilometres of the Bruce Trail completed, we decided to “fix a logistical problem” and make tomorrow’s trek a loop back to Eugenia without our backpacks!

 Comments